shawiz/Lookup-Company/README.md

 #Lookup a company on Crunchbase bookmarklet

-Go to [Home page](http://shawiz.github.com/Lookup-Company/) for easy instllation.

 Always check a company by manually searching the name on Crunchbase?
 This bookmarklet solves your pain.
+Click on the bookmarklet to search this website on Crunchbase.

+Go to [Home page](http://shawiz.github.com/Lookup-Company/) for easy instllation.

+## Manual Installation

 Make a new bookmark on your bookmark bar and copy this